jonboh/amoeba-kailh-pg1316S/README.md

-# Cherry Ultra Low Profile Single PCBs
+# Kailh PG1316S Ultra Low Profile Single PCBs

-Single PCBs for the Cherry Ultra Low Profile switches.
+Very similar to [the Cherry ULP ones](https://github.com/jonboh/amoeba-cherry-ulp), the pcb itself is interchangeable and you can build my ULP Dactyl with either one of them.

-I used these to make my ULP Dactyl.
+But the switches can only be mounted in their corresponding PCB.

 ## Front
 ![front](./assets/front.png)